 It will be your responsibility to keep your login details and password safe and secure.
 It is up to you whether or not you allow someone else maybe a relative or carer to have access to your log in details and medical records.
 But it is ultimately your responsibility to keep the information safe and secure.
 If you print out any information from your record, it is also your responsibility to keep this secure.
 If you are at all worried about keeping printed copies safe, we recommend that you do not make copies at all.

 If you think you may be pressured into revealing any details from your medical record against your will, it is best you do not register for this online service at this time.

 The practice has the right to remove online access to services for anyone that doesn’t use them responsibly.
-If you have been refused access a full explanation will be given to you or you may be asked to come in to the surgery to discuss access with a GP.
+If this happens you will be given a full explanation.
 Remember your account is for your use only you cannot make appointments for anyone else.

 Click here for more information http://www.patient.co.uk/patient-access.asp

 Sharing your records through patient access information leaflet

 Click here for frequently asked questions Patient Access Help

 If you have any other questions about Patient Access, please contact the surgery.